armory/docs/content/en/docs/armory-agent/agent-mtls.md

 ### Configure the Agent

 Configure the Agent to use the mounted certs in the `agent-plugin/config.yaml` file.
-See lines 12 - 19 in the file below.
+See lines 12 - 19 in the following example.
 Note that `certificateChain`, `trustCertCollection`, and `privateKey` values must in `file:///filepath/filename` format.

 {{< prism lang="yaml" line="12-19" >}}
 apiVersion: spinnaker.armory.io/v1alpha2